Zytronium/atlas-headphones/README.md

-# Designer Language - Validate
+# Implement a Design from Scratch

 In this project, we recreate a specific web page from scratch without using any libraries.
 We will use all HTML/CSS/Accessibility/Responsive design skills that